hossainta1/TypeScript_assignment/README.md

 Static typing provides better support for code refactoring, wchich bost confidance to developer changinf in the code base and error ditection.

-## Summary: How TypeScript Improves Code Quality and Project Maintainability
+### Summary: How TypeScript Improves Code Quality and Project Maintainability

-In summary, TypeScript improves code quality and project maintainability by:

 - **Preventing runtime errors through static typing.**
 - **Making code easier to read and understand.**